Tensor sparsification via a bound on the spectral norm of random tensors: Introduction

 \section{Introduction}

 Technological developments over the last two decades (in both scientific and internet domains) permit the automatic generation of very large data sets.
 Such data are often modeled as matrices, since an $m \times n$ real-valued matrix $A$ provides a natural structure to encode information about $m$ objects, each of which is described by $n$ features.
 A generalization of this framework permits the modeling of the data by higher-order arrays or tensors (e.g., arrays with more than two modes).
 A natural example is time-evolving data, where the third mode of the tensor represents time~\cite{FKS07}.
-Numerous other examples exist, including tensor applications in higher-order statistics, where tensor-based methods have been leveraged in context of, for example, Independent Components Analysis (ICA), in order to exploit the statistical independence of the sources~\cite{DDV00a,DDV00b,DDV00c}.
+Numerous other examples exist, including tensor applications in higher-order statistics, where tensor-based methods have been leveraged in the context of, for example, Independent Components Analysis (ICA), in order to exploit the statistical independence of the sources~\cite{DDV00a,DDV00b,DDV00c}.

 A large body of recent work has focused on the design and analysis of algorithms that efficiently create small ``sketches'' of matrices and tensors.
+By sketches, we mean a new matrix or tensor with significantly smaller size than the original ones.
 Such sketches are subsequently used in eigenvalue and eigenvector computations~\cite{FKV98,AM01}, in data mining applications~\cite{MMD06,MMD08,DM07,MD09}, or even to solve combinatorial optimization problems~\cite{ADKK03,DKKV05,DKM08}.
 Existing approaches include, for example, the selection of a small number of rows and columns of a matrix in order to form the so-called CUR matrix/tensor decomposition~\cite{DMM08a,MMD06,MMD08}, as well as random-projection-based methods that employ fast randomized variants of the Hadamard-Walsh transform~\cite{Sar06} or the Discrete Cosine Transform~\cite{NDT09}.